 - It is part of the Strategic Plan for the Internationalization of the Spanish Economy 2014-2015

-The World Bank Group will analyze the business climate in 19 Spanish cities (the most populous in each autonomous community plus Ceuta and Melilla) and collect it in the study Doing Business in Spain.
-This is reflected in the agreement reached between the World Bank Group and the Ministry of Economy and Competitiveness, through ICEX, presented today at the meeting of the Committee for the Improvement of Regulation, which brings together representatives of the ministry, of the communities autonomous and municipalities.
+The World Bank Group will analyze the business climate in 19 Spanish cities (the most populated in each autonomous community plus Ceuta and Melilla) and will include it in the study Doing Business in Spain.
+This is reflected in the agreement reached between the World Bank Group and the Ministry of Economy and Competitiveness, through ICEX, presented today at the meeting of the Committee for the Improvement of Regulation, which brings together representatives of the ministry, from the communities autonomous and municipalities.

-The project – funded by the European Regional Development Fund (ERDF) by 72% – will measure state, regional and local procedures in the life stages of a company in the most populous cities of each autonomous community plus Ceuta and Melilla.
+The project – co-financed by the European Regional Development Fund (FEDER) with 72% – will measure state, regional and local procedures in the life stages of a company in the most populated cities of each autonomous community plus Ceuta and Melilla.
 The procedures for exporting and importing goods through the five main ports of Spain will also be measured.

-Specifically, five indicators of the standard methodology will be calculated Doing Business: opening a company, obtaining electricity, obtaining building permits, property registration and cross-border trade.
+Specifically, five indicators of the standard methodology will be calculated Doing Business: opening a business, obtaining electricity, obtaining construction permits, property registration and cross-border trade.

-In addition, the study will be completed with an annex that will analyze the market unit and will measure the ease of opening a company in the industrial sector.
-These areas of study will facilitate the follow-up of the reforms carried out in these areas and will allow a deeper study of the processing of licenses such as environmental ones.
+In addition, the study will be completed with an annex that will analyze the market unit and that will measure the ease of opening a company in the industrial sector.
+These areas of study will facilitate the monitoring of the reforms carried out in these areas and will allow a more in-depth study of the processing of licenses such as environmental ones.

 - Identify best regulatory practices and promote their exchange

 The World Bank Group publishes the study annually Doing Business Comparing the regulation that affects small and medium-sized companies in 189 world economies.
 Sub-national studies analyze trade regulations and the ease of doing business, identify good practices and recommend reforms.

 For more information on the methodology, it is recommended to visit: